Visual Communication Design

 - Planometric house interior.

-- Symbol/pattern wallpaper design.
+- Computer illustration and pattern wallpaper design.